-The animals may either be collected by the testing laboratories or purchased commercially (commercial sources are Carlsbad Aquafarms, Dave Gutoff and Nautilus Environmental).
-Fresh animals will be acquired as needed throughout the project.
+The animals may either be collected by the testing laboratories or purchased commercially.
+Fresh animals will be acquired as needed throughout the survey.
 It is recommended that a group of test organisms will be obtained from beginning of the survey and held under conditions conducive to keeping them in spawning condition throughout the survey (USEPA 1995).
 This group of animals will be used in the event that fresh animals in spawning condition are not available during the survey.
 Previous experience has indicated that there can be difficultly purchasing mussels in spawning condition during the summer.